SumiSastri/dev-blogs/docs/computer-code/part2-programming-data-types.md

 Other operators and operands are used.
 While learning the syntax of a particular language, it is useful to look at the specific meaning of these operators and operands and how they execute the program instructions.
 The documentation will outline the syntax prescribed and what compilers will check against for errors.

+## Program instructions and functions

+A function is a set of instructions that accompanies data and provides behaviours to the data.
+The function may require the program to add 2 numbers, where the 2 numbers are the data and the behaviour required from the 2 numbers are that they perform a simple arithmetic addition.

+Most programming languages also include functions as part of their lexicon and functions occupy a space in memory.
+Therefore, from a memory allocation perspective, the data and its behaviours are an important part of a program.

+Functions have a return statement - the return of the addition would be to add the 2 numbers with the variable names a and b.
+The function body would be the instruction block, and the function call would be when the function is used to add 2 numbers replacing the variables a and b with real numbers.

+The function using Backus-Naur Form [BNF](9), would look something like this `function add(a, b){ return a + b}` and the function call could look like this `add(1, 2)`, where the a and b variable are replaced with any number and an arithmetic operation is performed.

+Deriving from both algebra and natural languages, like English, computer languages use lexical structures derived from BNF.
+This was largely due to the fact that initial programming languages focused on solving mathematical challenges.,

 ## Initialisation of data and data state management

 Programming data consists of data and instructions.
 Instructions is the set of programming logic that transforms base data.